-Anxiety, in of itself, is not harmful and is actually a way to keep us safe, on alert and be ready for anything by motivating us to prepare.
+Anxiety, in of itself, is not harmful and is actually our body's way of keeping us safe, on alert and ready for anything by motivating us to prepare or be on the look out for danger.
 However, when anxiety gets in the way of having fun, doing what we need to do, or affects our relationships, it can be a problem.
 When anxiety affects a child or teenager, it can affect the entire family.

 So, how can I talk to kids about anxiety?

 It is best to have a discussion when your child is calm.
 The goal of the talk is to help “decode” what happens when they feel anxious or scared.
 Parents can give children facts in simple language.
 This helps empower children to feel less afraid.
 It can also help them know you are there to support them.

 Here are 4 talking tips to help kids understand their anxiety.
 You don’t have to do everything all in one sitting and you might have to do it a few times, depending on the child’s age.
 These are guidelines for things to consider.
 Feel free to paraphrase or switch out terms used as you see fit.